 I'm Writing to You Today is an environmental audio experience that will lead you through campus in the footsteps of our queer ancestors.
 Listeners will be able to go alone or in pairs to reimagine campus as the backdrop for historical queer love letters.
 This outdoor experience will begin at the University of Iowa Theatre Building (200 N. Riverside Drive, Iowa City, Iowa) and will last approximately one hour.
-Available for digital download on Spotify, Stitcher, and Apple Podcasts.
+The podcast was available for digital download on Apple Podcasts and Spotify.

 I'm Writing to You Today is a gift to the LGBTQ+ community of Iowa, celebrating the fact that we always have and always will find our path to love.

 This experience was created in collaboration with the Pride Alliance Center.

 Ann Kreitman is a first year MFA candidate in directing and certificate candidate in Gender, Women's, and Sexuality Studies.
 Ann has presented work in Chicago, New York City, and Philadelphia, and specializes in creating original theatrical events with a focus on lesbian and queer history-telling and mythmaking.
 She is an associate member of the Stage Directors and Choreographer's Society and formerly served as the Co-Artistic Director of (re)discover theatre.
 Her portfolio can be viewed at annkreitman.com.